 The observed distribution of harbour porpoises in 2016 was similar to that observed in SCANS-II in 2005 (Hammond et al. 2013) but one notable difference is that more sightings were made throughout the English Channel (block C) in 2016 than previously.
 In 1994, no sightings were made in the Channel or the southern North Sea (Hammond et al. 2002).
 In 2005, there were a number of sightings at the far western end of the Channel (Hammond et al. 2013) and in the SAMM survey in 2012 there were sightings in both the western and eastern parts, but not the central part (Laran et al., in press).
-The sightings throughout the Channel in 2016
+The progressive spread of sightings into most of the Channel over the past two decades indicates that harbour porpoise distribution has expanded, probably from the North Sea and the Celtic Sea, and now encompasses the entire Channel, at least in summer.